LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day15-XDR-Insights-2024update.md

 [^9]: [Create an incident report with Microsoft Security Copilot in Microsoft Defender XDR](https://learn.microsoft.com/en-us/microsoft-365/security/defender/security-copilot-m365d-create-incident-report?view=o365-worldwide)

 ## What's next ?
-Unified XDR & SIEM is coming soon!
-As of now (xxxx), this is still in private preview, but I hope the public preview is coming soon.
+Unified XDR & SIEM is coming soon !!
+As of now, this is still in private preview, but I hope the public preview is coming soon.
 - [Microsoft Defender XDR, Security Copilot & Microsoft Sentinel now in one portal](https://youtu.be/snV2joMnSlc?si=5NCzOqppxtubZQsr)

 #### Disclaimer